 Here in the Middle School we have an eruption of hats on a weekly basis.
-It's important if a hat goes missing that they see Mrs Watt in reception.
+It's important if a hat goes missing that they see Mrs Watt in the Middle School Reception.
 Please make sure that hats are clearly named for identification.
-If they aren't claimed after a week, they're put in the general lost properly area.
+If they aren't claimed after a week, they're put in the general lost property area.
 Thank you.